GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 **PyQt4**
     is used to specify that the application is a PyQt4 application.

-**Scan...**
-    is clicked to specify the name of the directory containing the Python package that implements the application.
-(If the application consists of a single script then you would not use this.)
-The hierachy will be scanned for all files and directories that don't match any of the specified exclusions and will be displayed in the main area of the tab.
+**Use console (Windows)**
+    is checked if the application should use a console.
+Specifically it adds ``console`` to the value of ``CONFIG`` in the generated ``.pro`` file and only affects Windows applications.
+Normally this is handled automatically and a console is used only if the application does not use any GUI related PyQt module.
+However it may be usefull during testing of deployed GUI applications to ensure that tracebacks (e.g. about missing modules) are captured and displayed.

+**Application bundle (OS/X)**
+    is checked if the application should be built as a bundle and only affects OS/X applications.
+It would normally be unchecked for command line (i.e. non-GUI) applications.

+**Application Package Directory**
+    contains the hierachy of files and directories that implement the application package and any associated data.
+It is populated by clicking the **Scan...** button.
 Each file or directory can then be checked if it is to be included in the package.
 Note that if the main script file is a part of the application package then it's entry must be explicitly unchecked (i.e. excluded).

     .. note::
         Non-Python (i.e. data) files can also be included in the package.
 An